Self-Guided Belief Propagation -- A Homotopy Continuation Method

-In other words SBP is an iterative algorithm that either provides a stationary point $\FBMinLocal$, or an approximation thereof, if $\FBMinLocal$ is not stable with respect to BP.
-First, SBP relaxes the problem until all random variables are independent and the Bethe approximation is exact.
-Then, the problem is deformed into the original one by increasing $\scaling$ from zero to one.
-Consequently, $\FB$ is deformed such that the stationary point $\FBMinLocal$ emerges as a well-behaved path (cf. Prop.~\ref{prop:properties} in Sec.~\ref{sec:theory}).
-SBP keeps track of this solution with BP constantly correcting the stationary point.
+\begin{ex} We illustrate how SBP approximates the marginals for a frustrated model, for which BP fails to converge, in Fig.~\ref{fig:example}.
+Initially, SBP obtains the pseudomarginals for $\scaling=0$ by running BP on the simple model.
+As $\scaling$ increases, SBP estimates the pseudomarginals along the solution path by running BP to keep track.
+For $\scaling > 0.7$, however, BP does not converge anymore; SBP consequently terminates and provides the marginals of the last stable fixed point as the final approximate solution.
+Note that the approximated marginals are already close to the exact ones in this example; experiments show that this is often the case (see Section~\ref{sec:experiments}). \end{ex}

-We illustrate how SBP keeps track of a fixed point in Fig.~\ref{fig:example} for a problem where BP does not converge.
-Initially SBP obtains the pseudomarginals for $\scaling=0$ by running BP on the simple model.
-Then, SBP estimates the pseudomarginals of the desired problem by successively increasing $\scaling$ and running BP.
-Indeed, a smooth solution path emerges and SBP is capable of tracking it.
-Note that the fixed point becomes unstable for $\scaling > 0.7$; SBP stops and provides the last stable solution as an approximation.
-Note that the approximated marginals are already close to the exact ones in this example; experiments show that this is often the case (cf. Sec.~\ref{sec:experiments}).
+In other words, SBP relaxes the problem of minimizing $\FB$ by making all variables independent (and the Bethe approximation exact).
+Then the problem is deformed into the original one by increasing $\scaling$ from zero to one.
+Thereby, a stationary point $\FBMinLocal$ emerges as a well-behaved path (see Property~\ref{prop:properties} in Section~\ref{sec:theory}) and SBP keeps track of it with BP constantly correcting the stationary point.